-- A: The board of directors recommends that you vote FOR: - the election of each of the nominees for director named in this proxy statement; - the approval and adoption of proposal 2 (Say-on-Pay); and - as set forth in proposal 3 (Say-When-on-Pay), the approval of an annual Say-on-Pay, as compared to every other year or every three years.
+- A: The board of directors recommends that you vote FOR: - \cdot the election of each of the nominees for director named in this proxy statement; and - the approval and adoption of proposal 2 (Say-on-Pay).

 Q: Who is allowed to vote at the annual meeting?